 - Other Staff: Mrs Helen Adamson, Dr David Coles, Dr Julia Cooper, Dr Martin Jones, Dr Agnieszka Bronowska, Dr Gavin Stewart, Professor William Willats, Dr Andrew Pike

 |Semester 3 Credit Value:||55|

 The aim of this module is for the student to complete an independent research project in an area directly related to their degree.
-The student will normally select a project from a list of titles provided by the School of Natural and environmental Sciences that will enable them to undertake an in depth research project where the student can show their research, analytical, interpretive, critical and design skills.
+These projects will enable students to undertake an in depth research project where the student can show their research, analytical, interpretive, critical and design skills.
 Some projects may be group project where a team of students will work together on different aspects a single problem.
-In these cases the students will work together to gather information but each report must be unique and be focused on the students own data.
-Data from other students may be used to inform the wider aspects of the research but must not be central to the submitting student’s work
+In these cases, the students will work together to gather information, but each report must be unique and be focused on an individual’s own data.
+Data from other students may be used to inform the wider aspects of the research but must not be central to the submitting student’s work.

 Outline Of Syllabus